omargpx/omargpx/README.md

 - _2022_ : [open](http://omardevprofile.gq)
 - _2023_ : [open](https://omargpax.pages.dev)

-` If You Fell Yesterday, Get Up Today - H. G. Wells`
+` If you can imagine it, you can program it - A. Taboada`